pngme/sample-android-app-flutter/README.md

       });
 ```

-> ⚠️ The SDK Token is sensitive and must be protected.
->
-> It should be passed to the application at compile time, and encrypted.
-The SDK Token as a magic string in the sample app is **for demonstration purposes only**.

 ### Behavior

-The sample app includes a button that can be pressed once.
+The sample app includes a single button that triggers the Pngme SDK.

-When the button is pressed, the SDK is invoked, creating a user in Pngme's system specified by the params passed in the `openSDK()` method in `main.dart`.
-_The SMS [Permission Flow](.docs/permission_flow.gif) is shown to the user the first time, and only the first time, that the SDK is invoked_.
+If the user is triggering the SDK for the first time, the [SMS Permission Flow](.docs/permission_flow.gif) is shown.

-If SMS permissions are granted by the user, and SMS are present on the phone,
+When SMS permissions are granted by the user, SMS will be sent from the user's phone to Pngme.
-then the SMS will be back-hauled to Pngme's system
-(and continue to be back-hauled periodically by the background Android worker).

-## Send SMS data locally
-As noted above, the primary responsibility of the Pngme SDK is to send SMS data to the Pngme system.
+Granting SMS permissions will periodically (every 30 minutes) send any new SMS from the user's phone to Pngme using a background Android worker.

+### Sending test data

 This can be tested in a sample app running in the local emulator, assuming the emulated app is running with a valid SDK Token.

 Android Emulator can simulate incoming SMS messages, and we can use this to test the Pngme SDK locally.

-> *If a valid SDK token is used in the `'sdkToken': 'XXXXXXX'` parameter, then the below SMS will be successfully sent to the Pngme system*.
+> _If a valid SDK token is used in the `'sdkToken': 'XXXXXXX'` parameter, then the below SMS will be successfully sent to the Pngme system_.

 The following text message is of a recognized format for the Stanbic bank sender: `Stanbic`.

 ```text
 Acc:XXXXXX1111
 CR:NGN4,000.00